s-vish/ui-api-harmony/README.md

 #Resources needed to support the product
 1. IDE - Eclipse/IntelliJ
-2. Windows/Max Machine
+2. Windows/Mac Machine
-3. Browser Installed - Chrome, Firefox, Edge (in case of Windows OS)
+3. Browsers - Chrome, Firefox, Edge (in case of Windows OS)
 4. Internet Connection

-#Project can be imported from zip file or can be cloned from the git-hub (link shared on e-mail)
+#Project can be imported from zip file or can be cloned from the git-hub https://github.com/s-vish/ui-api-harmony

 #Project Structure
 1. src/test/java - all sub-packages contains only Test executable methods.